-PRO OFESSION A AL ESL PROGRAM Program Description Professional ESL program provides non-native speakers with the necessary tools and practice to effectively communicate in English and succeed in the ever-changing global market.
+PROFESSIONAL ESL PROGRAM Program Description Professional ESL program provides non-native speakers with the necessary tools and practice to effectively communicate in English and succeed in the ever-changing global market.
 Learning professional English is one way to climb the corporate ladder, as your speeches, proposals, letters, and more will capture attention and make you stand out.
 Learn how to give and receive constructive criticism in order to successfully re-write reports, resumes and presentations.
 Gain confidence in managing difficult situations and intercultural communication.
-Objectives Write e-mails, repstandards.
-Read articles, repand in writing.
-Communicate cle ge in conversation orts and corresports and information orts and information arly and appropriate in control or the control of lents will be able to: on in a professional and social settings. condence that are clear, businesslike and ation in English and be able to summarize riately over the telephone and by text meting, discussion or debate. e the main points verbally Skills to be Learned and Measured Learn how to give and receive constructive criticism in order to successfully re-write reports, resumes and presentations.
-Gain confidence in managing difficult situations and intercultural communication. • Instructional Methods Classroom lecture, small group discussions, classroom assignments, homework, quizzes and exams.
-Placement Test Students will be placed in the appropriate level of English classes, according to the results of the Placement Test which is given to them before they start their ESL training. e results of the Placement Upper Level only (3 Communication Stra Advanced Writing SI American Business C Field Trips to Colleges kills Culture 48 hrs 48 hrs 96 hrs 24 hrs Cost : Tuition Instructional Materials \$2,685 \$180 Communication Stra Advanced Writing SI American Business C Upper Level only (3 sessions) MODULE 2 Communication Strategies 48 hrs Advanced Writing Skills 48 hrs American Business Culture 96 hrs Field Trips to Colleges and universities 24 hrs Cost: Tuition Instructional Materials \$2,685 \$180 Upper Level only (3 Communication Stra sessions) MODULE 3 tegies 48 hrs Cost : Tuition \$2,685
+Objectives Upon completion of this program, students will be able to: Successfully engage in conversation in a professional and social settings.
+Write e-mails, reports and correspondence that are clear, businesslike and conforms to current standards.
+Read articles, reports and information in English and be able to summarize the main points verbally and in writing.
+Communicate clearly and appropriately over the telephone and by text message.
+Outline and lead a topic for a meeting, discussion or debate.
+Skills to be Learned and Measured Learn how to give and receive constructive criticism in order to successfully re-write reports, resumes and presentations.
+Gain confidence in managing difficult situations and intercultural communication.
+Instructional Methods Classroom lecture, small group discussions, classroom assignments, homework, quizzes and exams.
+Placement Test Students will be placed in the appropriate level of English classes, according to the results of the Placement Test which is given to them before they start their ESL training.
+Remark Students who are enrolling in this institution are studying to improve their English language skills for their personal or professional development.
+They start the programs at a level that matches with their English language skills and study as much time as they like.
+They are not supposed to finish a complete program from the beginning to end.
+The only requirements for their admission are to be 16 years or older and have at least high school.
+Therefore, the institution does not have any policy for students transferring from any other college or university.

-Advanced Writing Skills 48 hrs Instructional Materials \$180 American Business Culture 96 hrs Field Trips to Colleges and universities 24 hrs Upper Level only (3 sessions) MODULE 4 Cost : Communication Strategies 48 hrs Tuition \$2,685 Advanced Writing Skills 48 hrs Instructional Materials \$180 American Business Culture 96 hrs Field Trips to Colleges and universities 24 hrs
+ESTIMATED SCHEDULE OF 1 TOTAL CHARG GES FOR THE ENTIRE EDUCATIONA AL PROGRAM Upper Level only (3 sessions) MODULE 1 Communication Strategies Advanced Writing Skills American Business Culture Field Trips to Colleges and universities 48 hrs 48 hrs 96 hrs 24 hrs SCHEDULE OF TOTAL CHARGES ATTENDANCE (1 Quarter) Tuition Instructional Materials \$2,685 \$180 Upper Level only (3 sessions) MODULE 2 Communication Strategies Advanced Writing Skills American Business Culture Field Trips to Colleges and universities 48 hrs 48 hrs 96 hrs 24 hrs SCHEDULE OF TOTAL CHARGES ATTENDANCE (1 Quarter) Tuition Instructional Materials FOR A PERIOD OF \$2,685 \$180 Upper Level only (3 sessions) MODULE 3 Communication Strategies Advanced Writing Skills American Business Culture Field Trips to Colleges and universities 48 hrs 48 hrs 96 hrs 24 hrs SCHEDULE OF TOTAL CHARGES ATTENDANCE (1 Quarter) Tuition Instructional Materials \$2,685 \$180 Upper Level only (3 sessions) MODULE 4 Communication Strategies Advanced Writing Skills American Business Culture Field Trips to Colleges and universities 48 hrs 48 hrs 96 hrs 24 hrs SCHEDULE OF TOTAL CHARGES ATTENDANCE (1 Quarter) Tuition Instructional Materials \$2,685 \$180